 I went up there for a walk just before Christmas (2013) and here a few pictures I took.
 It was a lovely sunny day and was even relatively mild.
 The house always looks very lovely in the sunshine.

 Sunday 29th December 2013 – more photos:

-In no particular order, just some of the other parks/green spaces Swindon boasts are: Old Town Gardens, Queens Park, Faringdon Road park, the Polo Ground, Coate Water, Shaw Forest Park and Barbary Castle – a misleading name as it’s not actually a castle at all.
-All of which I hope to post about in the fullness of time.
+In no particular order, just some of the other parks/green spaces Swindon boasts are: Town Gardens, Queen’s Park, The GWR Park, the Polo Ground, Coate Water, Shaw Forest Park and Barbary Castle – a misleading name as it’s not actually a castle at all.